rybakit/phpunit-extras/README.md

 composer require --dev rybakit/phpunit-extras
 ```

-In addition, depending on which functional you will use, you may need to install the following packages:
+In addition, depending on which functionality you will use, you may need to install the following packages:

 *To use version-related requirements:*
 ```bash